beckym223/manual_work/E6_long_edited.md

 friends tell them has been their experience.
 The threat of malpractice suits lurks in the background.
 A major function of the center
-50For general discussions, see Joseph P. Newhouse (1992), William B. Schwartz (1987), and Burton A.
-Weisbrod (1991).
-For a detailed examination of the role of technology in increasing expenditures on heart attack patients, see David M. Cutler and Mark McClellan (1995).
-5' See Paul M. Romer (1993).
-52 The federal government's Agency for Health Care Policy and Research has shown that even a modest budget can produce valuable information about medical technol- ogies, but the agency now faces extinction because of the opposition from politically influential medical and surgi- cal specialists who expect to be adversely affected by its findings.
-See Neil A. Lewis (1995).

 ### ---Economics-1996-0-21.txt---
 would be to give legitimacy and a stamp of